Avoid ATM Fees:

 Eating out every meal while you’re traveling adds up.
 Stop by local markets in the morning and grab some fruit that you can snack on throughout the day.
-Or head to the grocery store when you arrive and grab a small carton of milk (or almond milk) and cereal, yogurt and granola, or peanut butter and bread.
-Most hotels have a small fridge you can use to put a few things in, and then you’ll have a quick, cheap, and easy meal whenever you need it.
+Or head to the grocery store when you arrive.
+Grab a small carton of milk (or almond milk) and cereal, yogurt and granola, or peanut butter and bread.
+Most hotels have a small fridge you can use to put a few things in.
+And then you’ll have a quick, cheap, and easy meal whenever you need it.

 Use Wifi Instead of Data:

 This might seem hard, and while every once in a while you might be traveling to a place where wifi isn’t that reliable, for the most part, relying on free wifi instead of paying your provider for international data or buying a SIM is a great way to save money while you’re abroad.
 We’ve saved so much money by doing this over the years.
 Most hotels offer free wifi.
 And there’s often cafes, restaurants, or McDonalds that have free wifi you can use when you’re out and about in the city.
 Plus, being disconnected while you’re traveling allows you to really be able to relax and live in the moment during your trip!